Najirogi/Creating-A-StorageAccount/README.md

 <a href="https://imgur.com/XXHkvWB"><img src="https://i.imgur.com/XXHkvWBl.png" title="source: imgur.com" /></a>
 <a href="https://imgur.com/n1zDuik"><img src="https://i.imgur.com/n1zDuikl.png" title="source: imgur.com" /></a>

+3.)
+Ensure you are deleting resource groups as forgetting could cost you depending on the subscription you have.

 CONGRATULATIONS!!!
 You've learned how to create a resource group and a storage account within Azure.